 Gluten-free mayonnaise is incredibly easy to make at home quickly.
-You will need to make sure you have a blender or something that is capable of whipping at high speeds.
+You will need to make sure you have a blender or something capable of whipping at high speeds.

 This next bit of information may or may not surprise you, but you will find a lot of the brands of mayonnaise at your local supermarket have gluten in them.
 For some brands, it’s a cross-contamination issue while others use it as a thickener.